swellaby/get-package-version/README.md

 ## Programatically in node
 Install the package into your proejct: `npm install --save get-pkg-version`

-Just call the function with the name of the package you want the installed version of:
+Just call the function with the name of the package you want the get the version of:
 ```typescript
 import getPackageVersion = require('get-pkg-version');